spaceteams/zap/README.md

     // typescript infers value to be of type User return value.name;
   }
-  // value is of unknown type down here! return "not a user!";
+  // in this branch value is of unknown type! return "not a user!";
 }
 ```